 Menstruation, pregnancy, childbirth, and menopause present unique challenges in women and girls with blood disorders.
-Undiagnosed, untreated blood disorders in women have medical consequences at every life stage.
-Delay and/or failure in diagnosing and treating blood disorders in women and girls are major public health problems, resulting in significant morbidity, reduced quality of life, days lost from work and school, unnecessary invasive procedures and high healthcare costs.
+Undiagnosed, untreated blood disorders in women have profound medical consequences at every life stage.
+Delay and/or failure in diagnosing and appropriately managing blood disorders in women and girls are major public health problems, resulting in significant morbidity, reduced quality of life, days lost from work and school, unnecessary invasive procedures, and high healthcare costs.

-The experience and training of three internationally recognized physicians in women’s blood disorders, Drs.
-Andra James, obstetrics and gynecology, Barbara Konkle and Roshni Kulkarni, hematology, underscored the need for a foundation focused on education and awareness; their discussions culminated in the Foundation for Women & Girls with Blood Disorders (FWGBD).
-In 2010, the FWGBD, a non-profit 501(c)3 organization, was launched to serve as a single site, single source of information and education for physicians and healthcare providers.
+The experience, training, and dedication of three internationally recognized physicians in women’s blood disorders, Dr. Andra James, in obstetrics and gynecology, and Drs.
+Barbara Konkle and Roshni Kulkarni, in hematology, is what led to the recognition that a foundation focused on education and awareness in these areas was clearly needed.
+Their discussions and efforts culminated in the Foundation for Women & Girls with Blood Disorders (FWGBD).
+In 2010, the FWGBD, a non-profit 501(c)3 organization, was founded to serve as a single-site, single-source of information and education for physicians and healthcare providers.

 FWGBD’s Mission is to ensure that all women and girls with blood disorders are correctly diagnosed and optimally managed at every life stage by:

-- Raising awareness and educating the key healthcare providers for each particular life stage, including but not limited to, pediatricians, family practice providers, internal medicine physicians, obstetricians, gynecologists, hematologists/oncologists, geriatricians, nurse practitioners, physician assistants, nurses and social workers
+- Raising awareness and educating healthcare providers including, but not limited to, pediatricians, adolescent medicine providers, family practice providers, internal medicine physicians, obstetricians & gynecologists, hematologists/oncologists,geriatricians, nurse practitioners, physician assistants, nurses and social workers

-- Translating and disseminating provider information and research
+- Translating and disseminating information and research to these healthcare providers

-The Foundation is dedicated to achieving the correct diagnosis and optimal treatment of blood disorders and accompanying reproductive problems in women and girls with bleeding disorders--von Willebrand disease (VWD), other factor deficiencies, platelet disorders, immune thrombocytopenic purpura (ITP); the thrombophilias; sickle cell disease (SCD) and sickle cell trait (SCT); and anemias.
+The Foundation is dedicated to achieving the correct diagnosis and optimal management of blood disorders and accompanying reproductive problems in women and girls with bleeding disorders—von Willebrand disease (VWD), symptomatic carrier states for hemophilia A and B, other rare clotting factor deficiencies, inherited and acquired platelet disorders including immune thrombocytopenic purpura (ITP); the thrombophilias; sickle cell disease (SCD) and sickle cell trait (SCT); and all anemias.

 FWGBD has been effectively gaining recognition and momentum as a key resource for providing education, guidance, and expertise to physicians and other healthcare providers in the care of women and girls with blood disorders.
 FWGBD’s Board and Medical Advisory Committee members (http://www.fwgbd.org/about) are leaders in clinical care and research in the area of women and blood disorders.